cs396-web-dev/spring2021/pages/_assignments/lab06.md

 * res: the HTTP response
 * next: the function you invoke when your middleware is done processing so that the route logic can execute.

-In this function, you're going to check that a token has been sent in the header and that it's valid, using the `jwt.verify` function.
+In this function, you're going to check that a token has been sent in the header and that it's valid, using the <a href="https://www.npmjs.com/package/jsonwebtoken#tokenexpirederror" target="_blank">jwt.verify</a> function.
 * Success case: If it is, you're going to:
    * Append the user object to the request object and invoke the `next()` function.
 * Failure case: